brandonbunt/brandonbunt.github.io/index.md

 ### Great Hall Archive at Cooper Union / Project Intern
 September 2019 - February 2021

-Physical and digital work to move Cooper’s entire physical collection of media from all lectures and talks given in the Great Hall to an online database
+Physical and digital work to move Cooper’s entire physical collection of media from all lectures and talks given in the Great Hall to an online database: [Great Hall Archive](greathall.whirlihost.com)

 ### [Invention Factory 2019](https://inventionfactory.org/) / Competitor
 July 2019 - August 2019 Program; (tinyurl.com/Fauceta)